17th December 2018

 When you’re considering a loan you may encounter abbreviations, jargon and small print on the lender’s website.
 It’s important to fully understand this terminology and read it carefully before proceeding.
 At MYJAR we aim to make the borrowing process clear and simple, using plain English and fully explaining any terminology.

-Below are a few financial terms you should be aware of when thinking about applying for a loan:
+Below are a few financial terms that you need to be aware of when considering a loan: